yuehaowong/devOpsDemo/README-DOCKER.md

     - EXPOSE your server port

-1. Build the docker image from Dockerfile-dependencies
+1. Build the docker image from Dockerfile-dev

-    Tag the image as mm-dependencies so it will be easy to recognize and reference.
-This time, we'll tell docker to use our Dockerfile-dependencies file using the -f parameter
+    Tag the image as mm-dev so it will be easy to recognize and reference.
+This time, we'll tell docker to use our Dockerfile-dev file using the -f parameter

-    `docker build -t [orgname]/mm-dependencies -f Dockerfile-dependencies .`
+    `docker build -t [orgname]/mm-dev -f Dockerfile-dev .`

     Let's verify that the image has been created by listing the docker images on your machine.